ramya-sks/spring-cloud-config-basics/README.md

 ### Run the Demo

-* Fork https://github.com/practical-microservices/spring-cloud-config-basics-repo.git into your own Git repo on GitHub
+* Fork https://github.com/ramya-sks/spring-cloud-config-basics-repo into your own Git repo on GitHub
-* Import the root of the repo into your favorite Java IDE
 * Edit to `config-server\src\main\resources\application.yml` to point to your fork from step 1
 * Run config-server application
 * Run `billboard` application